 President Ezra Taft Benson once said the following:

-"Men and women who turn their lives over to God will discover that
+"Men and women who turn their lives over to God will

 He can make a lot more out of their lives than they can.
-He will

 deepen their joys,